Solarium Addition Prices, Considerations and ROI for Your Home

 Things to Consider when Building a Solarium #

-The major elements solarium design can be mixed and matched to create a structure that's unique to your home and tastes.
-When designing a solarium, keep the following options in mind.
+The major elements of solarium design can be mixed and matched to create a structure that's unique to your home and tastes.

 - Type of Glass: At the low end of the spectrum there's single pane glass, which may not be appropriate for four seasons.
 Moving up in price and performance is double and triple paned glass, while Low-E and argon-filled glass are superior temperature regulators.